weiran-aitech/shift_schedule/README.md

 # Intelligent Shift Scheduling
 #### 智能排班 App
 ## Features:
 A satisfactory shift schedule can be extremely hard to create and revise.
-This app is designed and developed to use AI optimization technologies to address such issues.
+This app is designed and developed to use AI and combinatorial optimization technologies to address such issues.
 It is powered by the following features:
 - A wide variety of employee shift scheduling issues are categorized and modeled by using number of shifts in each day.
 Currently, 1/2/3/4/5/6/7/8 shifts per day are supported.
 - It is furnished with innovatively developed scheduling engines that make it simpler for the user to create, update, and iteratively optimize employee shift schedules.
 - It provides a collection of fundamental shift scheduling constraints for scheduling decision-making, which are extracted and derived from common and frequently used schedule requests.
 To satisfy numerous requirements in the real world, those constraints might be merged to form quite complicated constraints.